MechWild/build_guides/keyboards/clunker/readme.md

  I recommend a thinner 63/37 rosin core solder wire.
 In this build I am using Kester Solder 63/37 .015 Dia.
  Flush Cutters (THESE ARE ABSOLUTELY MANDATORY IN THIS GUIDE IN PARTICULAR) Small Phillips Head Screwdriver

+ Recommended Tools
+These tools are not necessary to complete the build, but might make the process a little easier for you or help you correct mistakes if you make them.

+Through-Hole leg bender forming tool
+Solder Sucker
+Solder Wick
+Switch Puller
+Kit Contents
+Note: You might have extras of some components.
+This is normal and is to account for small mistakes.

+The Big Stuff
+PCB

+Bottom

+Plate
+(if your purchased one)

+Components
+Blackpill

+Diodes (75)

+LEDs and 220 Ohm Resistors

+EEPROM and 10k Ohm Resistors
+Note: The base kit no longer includes EEPROM or resistors for the EEPROM.
+The base firmware now supports EEPROM emulation.
+If you would like to add the EEPROM on, please select the option for it when ordering.

+LED Strip
+(if you purchased one)

+Encoder and Knob
+(if you purchased one)

+Assembly Hardware
+Standoffs, Screws, and Bumpons
+This will contain:

+8x 8mm standoffs
+8x 10mm standoffs
+16x screws
+4x rubber bumpons (feet)

+Aluminum Cone Feet
+(if you purchased them)